 Additionally, the Health Communication certificate program will familiarize students with the design and evaluation (formative, process, and summative) of communication messages, campaigns, and programs.

 The certificate is open to masters and doctoral students currently enrolled in any division of The Johns Hopkins University.

 Bloomberg School of Public Health masters and doctoral degree students are not required to submit a formal application through the Admissions Office.
 They are, however, encouraged to contact one of the certificate faculty sponsors by email in order to receive advice on selecting courses.

-All other Johns Hopkins University masters and doctoral students must apply to the program using the school's online application before October 1 of the year in which they will begin taking certificate courses..
+All other Johns Hopkins University masters and doctoral students must apply to the program using the school's online application .
+Applications are accepted throughout the year.
 The certificate application includes official transcripts from all post-secondary schools, a CV, a statement of purpose vis-à-vis the certificate, one letter of recommendation, and written approval from the student's academic advisor to pursue the certificate.
 Transcripts from non-US institutions must be approved by a credentialing agency.
 The application does not require scores from the GRE, TOEFL, or ILETS.
 The certificate program will review the applications and notify each applicant of its admissions decision.
 Only those approved by the certificate admissions committee may earn the certificate.

 Course of Study